Lecture 2-5: Transport

 transport-cancel : (p : A ≡ B) (b : B) → transport (λ i → p i) (transport (λ i → sym p i) b) ≡ b

 Here’s a hint.
-Unfolding the definition of transport
+Unfolding the definition of transport, the type of

 the left endpoint of that path is